 Great Sand Dunes National Park is located in a remote area of Colorado, east and north of the city of Alamosa.
 It is part of the much larger Sangre De Cristo Mountains.
 The nearest city with full services is Alamosa, about a 30 mile drive from the park entrance.
 Further directions and maps can be found at Getting to Great Sand Dunes.

 More About Great Sand Dunes

 We have pages on all sorts of things about Great Sand Dunes National Park.
-Choose from the menu above the map, or from right here.
 We have sections on Weather, Getting to the Park, Lodging, Camping, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.

 Last Updated on April 11, 2020